 - 1. Know which knob controls which burner.
 Always be sure all burners are turned off when the stove is not in use. - 2.
 Verify sufficient propane supply before attempting to light the burner ports. - 3.
 Depress knob and turn fully counterclockwise to "LITE" position. - a..
 Air in the propane line will significantly delay burner ignition.
 The burner may light unexpectedly as the air in the lines clears and is replaced with propane.
 This unexpected ignition could burn you.
-Air in the propane lines may occur after the vehicle propane bottle and/or tank is refilled, during and after servicing other appliances on the same propane line, etc. - b.
+Air in the propane lines may occur after the vehicle propane bottle and/or tank is refilled, during and after servicing other appliances on the same propane line, or not used for a period of time, (etc). - b.
 Do not attempt to light more than one burner at a time. - c.
-Immediately light the burner by holding a long match near the burner ports. - d.
-If the burner should go out while cooking, or if there is an odor of propane, turn the control knob(s) clockwise to "OFF".
-Wait five minutes for the propane odor to disappear.
-If the propane odor is still present DO NOT relight the burners.
-See instructions in the appliance manual. - 4.
-To turn the burner(s) off, turn the appropriate control knob clockwise to "OFF".
+Immediately light the burner by holding a long match or handheld lighter near the burner ports. - d.
+If the burner should go out while cooking, or if there is an odor of propane, turn the control knob (s) clockwise to "OFF".